Eynsham: History

 Eynsham grew up near the historically important ford of Swinford on the River Thames flood plain.
 Excavations have shown that the site was used in the Bronze Age (3000–300 BCE) for a rectilinear enclosure edging a gravel terrace.
-The Anglo-Saxon Chronicle records Eynsham as Egonesham and describes it as one of four towns that the Saxons captured from the Britons in 571 CE.
 Evidence has been found of 6th–7th-century Saxon buildings at New Wintles Farm, about three-quarters of a mile (1 km) from the present parish church.
 There is evidence that Eynsham had an early minster, probably founded in the 7th or 8th centuries.
-The name appears in 864 CE as Egenes homme: "Ægen's enclosure or river-meadow".
+In the reign of the early ninth-century Mercian king Cenwulf, Eynsham was the site of a royal manor of three-hundred hides.

 In 1005 Aethelmar, kinsman of Aethelred II founded a Benedictine abbey on the site of the earlier minster.
 The first abbot was Ælfric of Eynsham, a prolific writer in Old English.
 The Domesday Book of 1086 includes a paragraph on the settlement, then known as Eglesham.
 By 1302 Eynsham had a wharf handling cargo that included hay, straw, malt, grain and timber, beside the later Talbot Inn on Wharf Stream, a tributary of the Thames.
 By the medieval period Eynsham Abbey was among the largest in the area.
 It succumbed to the Reformation in 1538 and few remains can be seen today.
 After the dissolution, its estates were granted to Sir George Darcy.

 By 1790 a newly completed Oxford Canal was trading with Eynsham Wharf, mainly to sell coal from the Midlands.
 From 1792 the Oxford Canal employed a wharfinger at Eynsham and in 1800 bought the lease of the wharf.
 It consolidated its position by buying the Talbot Inn in 1845 and the freehold of Eynsham Wharf in 1849, perhaps in response to the railway mania that was taking traffic from canals and navigations.
 Eynsham Lock, on the Thames just above the confluence with Wharf Stream, was the last flash lock on the Thames, not rebuilt as a pound lock until 1928.
 The village suffered several fires in its history.
 Among the worst were a Whit Monday morning one in 1629, which destroyed 12 houses and another in 1681 that destroyed 20.
 By the early 19th century the parish had its own fire engine in a parish fire station on the ground floor of the early 18th-century Bartholomew Room, where it remained up to 1949.

 The Bartholomew Room was built in 1703 from an endowment of John Liam Bartholomew in 1701 to found a parish charity school.
 Its lower storey was arcaded, presumably as market premises, but the arcades were walled up in the later 19th century.
 While some parts of the ground floor continued to serve as the fire station; others were turned into a village gaol.
 From 1928, a local Roman Catholic congregation used the upper room for its services.
 In 1983 the parish council bought and restored the building.